cesaro/steroids/src/pta/notes.rst

 x can I implement the fix point by adding the uses to the work list instead of the next one?
-YES! x implement subsumption check, NodeBase::add() returns null
-- improve the work list to avoid inserting duplicates
+YES! x implement subsumption check, NodeBase::add() returns null x improve the work list to avoid inserting duplicates; deque + set x annotated bitcode output
+- Fixpoint need to evaluate a function, not a module!
+- pta-dump file.llvm
+- test folder + Makefile changes
+- implemnt branches, phi, select
+- test ifs
+- test loops
+- test with ints
-- implemnt the transformers
+- implemnt gep, intoptr/bitcast
+- test arrays, structs
+- test mallocs
+- how to do realloc? free? which others?
+- design support for function calls / rets

 Memory Objects